-Don't plan to leave the U.S. for your honeymoon.
-While waiting for the "Green Card" it is best that the new spouse NOT travel outside of the U.S. After she receives her permanent residency she can travel freely.
+Don’t plan to leave the U.S. for your honeymoon.
+While waiting for the “Green Card” it is best that the new spouse NOT travel outside of the U.S. After your partner receives his or her permanent residency your partner can travel freely.

-There may come a need for your Fiancee (now your spouse) to leave the U.S. before the "Green Card" arrives.
-She should notify USCIS via form I-131 Advance Parole.
-This will allow her to travel, and reenter the U. S. and to obtain her "Green Card."
-Should she leave without obtaining the Advance Parole before her Conditional Residency is approved, she may lose her eligibility for residence and be required to start the visa petition process all over again, this time applying for s spousal K-3 visa.
-It is best she waits until the "Green Card" arrives.
+There may come a need for your former Fiance (now your spouse) to leave the U.S. before the “Green Card” arrives.
+He or she should notify USCIS via form I-131 Advance Parole.
+This will allow her or him to travel, and reenter the U. S. and to obtain the “Green Card.”
+Should your partner leave without obtaining the Advance Parole before Conditional Residency is approved, she or he may lose eligibility for residence and be required to start the visa petition process all over again, this time applying for spouse visa.
+It is best to wait until the “Green Card” arrives.

 Please be careful to complete this form completely, legibly and honestly.